Ugranziol/appRiori/tutorial0.md

 Plan your customized contrasts
 ------------------------------

-The problem: what if we have hypothesis that cannot be tested through the standard contrasts provided by R?
+The problem: what if we have hypothesEs that cannot be tested through the standard contrasts provided by R?

 The solution: appRiori is programmed to plan customized contrasts and to provide the corresponding easy-to-use code.
-In the next panel, a possible way to customize contrast is described, after the standard contrasts.
+In the next panel, a possible way to customize contrasts is described, after the default contrasts.